If disaster strikes and you need to leave home fast, what guns are going to keep you safe on the road?

 Standard magazines hold 15 rounds, but the Glock 19 can also use 17 and 33-round magazines.

 The Remington 870 is one of the most popular pump-action shotguns in the world.
-Known for its reliability and versatility, the 870 is excellent for self-defense, hunting, and even breaching doors if necessary.
+Known for its reliability and versatility, it is excellent for self-defense, hunting, and even breaching doors if necessary.
 It can handle a wide variety of ammunition types, including buckshot, birdshot, and slugs.
-With its rugged design and widespread availability, the Remington 870 is a solid addition to your bug out gun list.
+With its rugged design and widespread availability, the Remington 870 is a solid addition to your bug-out gun list.

 The Sig Sauer P320 is a versatile and modular handgun that is highly regarded for its performance and reliability.
 Chambered in 9mm, the P320 is easy to shoot, has a comfortable grip, and offers good magazine capacity.
-Its modular design allows you to change the grip size and caliber, making it a highly adaptable pistol for various situations.
-Whether for self-defense or general use, the P320 is a solid choice for your bug out arsenal.
+Its modular design lets you change the grip size and caliber, making it a highly adaptable pistol for various situations.
+The P320 is a solid choice for your bug-out arsenal, whether for self-defense or general use.

 The Springfield M1A is a semi-automatic rifle chambered in .308 Winchester.
 It offers excellent accuracy and power, making it suitable for long-range engagements and hunting large game.
 The M1A is a civilian version of the M14, used by the military, and is known for its robust construction and reliability.
 Its .308 round is widely available and highly effective, ensuring you have a powerful and dependable firearm when bugging out.